Can Language Models Go Beyond Coding? Assessing the Capability of Language Models to Build Real-World Systems

 To ensure data quality and reproducibility, each failed package is rebuilt on OBS again to confirm that the failure can be consistently reproduced.
 We then remove incomplete or corrupted packages whose source archives or specification files are missing.
 After filtering and characterization, \name{} contains \textbf{163 packages} that build successfully on x86\_64 but fail on aarch64, and \textbf{105 packages} that build successfully on aarch64 but fail on x86\_64, forming a corpus of 268 reproducible cross-ISA build failures.

 To better understand the composition of the corpus, we analyze the build logs of failed packages using LLM-assisted summarization based on \textit{GPT-5-mini}.
+To improve transparency and reproducibility, we conducted a full manual validation of the failure categorization.
+Three experienced software engineers independently reviewed the build logs and the LLM-assisted category assignments for all packages in the corpus.
+After discussion and consensus, the human-validated labels were treated as the reference categorization.
+We found that 95.90\% of the LLM-assisted labels were consistent with the final human consensus.
+The few misclassified cases were subsequently corrected based on the engineers' consensus, and the updated labels were used to produce the final statistics.
+Note that these categories are used solely for descriptive analysis of failure diversity and do not affect any evaluation metrics in the benchmark.

 As summarized in Table~\ref{tab:build-failure-classification}, the failures are categorized into five major types: \textit{Build Preparation Error}, \textit{Compilation Error}, \textit{Packaging Error}, \textit{Test Failure}, and \textit{Environment/Infrastructure Error}.
 Specifically, build preparation errors arise from missing dependencies, misconfigured toolchains, or invalid compiler flags; compilation errors stem from language or build-system incompatibilities; packaging errors involve incomplete or mis-specified build artifacts; test failures reflect runtime or functional regressions observed during verification; and environment/infrastructure errors correspond to external interruptions such as unexpected VM shutdowns.

 These failure patterns collectively span the entire build process, covering multiple stages from environment setup and dependency resolution to compilation, packaging, and runtime validation.
 Moreover, the failures involve heterogeneous sources of information, such as source archive, specification and metadata, build scripts, and test environments.
 Such observations confirm that cross-ISA software package migration is inherently complex and multi-dimensional, requiring reasoning across multiple build stages, heterogeneous artifacts, and execution contexts.
 The diversity and realism of these failures provide a credible foundation for constructing a meaningful benchmark.